DETAILED ACTION

 Patent ‘136 claims are directed towards a method of treating osteoarthritis in a human subject in need thereof comprising administering an ADAMTS5 inhibiting polypeptide.
 Dependent claims further define the ADAMTS5 inhibiting polypeptide as comprising of specific sequences of ISVD that bind to ADAMTS5 and comprising of specific sequences of another ISVD that bind to serum albumin.
 Patent ‘136 distinctly claim embodiments which match the embodiments of sequences or read on the genus of embodiments instantly claimed for each ISVD.
 For ease of comparison, it should be noted that clone 577 is the same as instant construct 581, by definition and sequence defined in the instant specification (Table A-1).
 Patent ‘136 claims arrive at all the ADAMTS5 inhibiting polypeptides instantly claimed and most of the limitations of the instant claims.

-Patent ‘136 claims do not explicitly teach administering 75 - 300 mg of the ADAMTS5 inhibiting polypeptide.
+Patent ‘136 claims do not explicitly teach administering 75 - 300 mg of the ADAMTS5 inhibiting polypeptide nor the specific dosing regimen.

 Application No. 18983096

-Instant claims 1-15 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-20 of copending Application No. 18983096 (claims filed 05/02/2025) in view of WO ‘234 (WO2018220234A1; published 12/06/2018) and further in view of Balchen et al (Balchen et al, Study design of a phase I, placebo-controlled, First-in-human trial to assess safety and tolerability, immunogenicity, and pharmacokinetics and pharmacodynamics of single ascending doses of the anti-ADAMTS-5 Nanobody®, M6495, in healthy male subjects; published 04/2018).
-Although the claims at issue are not identical, they are not patentably distinct from each other.
+Instant claims 1 and 3-19 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-20 of copending Application No. 18983096 (claims filed 05/02/2025) in view of WO ‘234 (WO2018220234A1; published 12/06/2018) and further in view of Balchen et al (Balchen et al, Study design of a phase I, placebo-controlled, First-in-human trial to assess safety and tolerability, immunogenicity, and pharmacokinetics and pharmacodynamics of single ascending doses of the anti-ADAMTS-5 Nanobody®, M6495, in healthy male subjects; published 04/2018).
 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.

 The instant claims are directed towards a method of treating osteoarthritis in a human subject in need thereof comprising administering 75-300 mg of an ADAMTS5 inhibiting polypeptide.
 Dependent claims further define the ADAMTS5 inhibiting polypeptide as comprising of specific sequences of ISVD that bind to ADAMTS5 and, in some embodiments, comprising of specific sequences of another ISVD that bind to serum albumin.